pg-format/pgraphs/docs/pg-format.md

 - nodes referenced in edges must be defined
 - edges must be unique per graph

-## PG-NDJSON
+## PG-JSONL

-**PG-NDJSON** is a serialization of the property graph data model in newline-delimited JSON (NDJSON).
+**PG-JSONL** is a serialization of the property graph data model in JSON Lines (also known as newline-delimited JSON / NDJSON).
 A graph is encoded as sequence of lines with a JSON object encoding either a node or an edge, respectively.
 The format of these objects is identical to the corresponding node or edge objects in PG-JSON.

 ## Example